shamim-io/shamim-io/README.md

 ## About Me

-I'm a Software Developer with 3+ years of experience Fullstack Development with good knowledge of Devops.
-Currently, I work at McKinsey & Co.
-In my free time, I love learn about new technologies and explore interesting open source projects.
+I'm a Software Developer with a passion for crafting elegant solutions that make a difference.
+With over 3 years of experience in Fullstack Development and a solid foundation in DevOps, I'm always looking to push the limits of what's possible.
+In my free time, I love learning about new technology trends and contributing to exciting open source projects.
+Let's connect and build something amazing!

 ## Skills